SEND & Inclusion

 We then arrange training for our teachers and teaching assistants in order that they can differentiate their own teaching and plan appropriately for the child’s inclusion in classroom lessons.

 We also have a sensory room, hygiene room, soft play room and small ASD and group intervention room for KS1 children.
-We also have buy in speech and language therapist one day a week, a music therapist and sports coach, who run specialist music therapy and movement sessions in school.
+We also have buy in Speech and LanguageTtherapist one day a week, a music therapist and sports coach, who run specialist music therapy and movement sessions in school.

 Children with high level needs may receive extra funding, which is used to provide additional support in the classroom and specialist resources.